splunk/public-o11y-docs/gdi/get-data-in/rum/react/manual-rum-react-instrumentation.rst

 .. meta::
    :description: Manually instrument React Native applications for Splunk Observability Cloud real user monitoring / RUM using the React Native RUM agent to collect additional telemetry, sanitize Personal Identifiable Information (PII), add global attributes, and more.

-You can manually instrument React Native applications for Splunk RUM using the React Native RUM agent to collect additional telemetry, sanitize Personal Identifiable Information (PII), add global attributes, and more.
+You can manually instrument React Native applications for Splunk RUM to collect additional telemetry, sanitize Personal Identifiable Information (PII), add global attributes, and more.

 .. _react-rum-span-filtering: